ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/customer/Readme.md

 3. Click on **"Save"** to save the authorization information and navigate to resource group.

 4. Now click on the deployed logic app, the default name of which is **"TeamsNotify"**.
 Click on the option **"Logic app designer"** from the side bar under heading **"Development tools"**.
-This will open a visual editor, if there was problem connecting to teams then it will display connection error.
+This will open a visual editor, if there was problem connecting to MS Teams then it will display connection error.
 In that case, refer back to step 1.
-Next if the connection is successful you will see a box labeled **"Post a message (V3)"**, click on that.
-Next to select **"Team"** and **"Channel"**, click on the cross button at the right side of these two field to open up drop down menu for available Team and Channel in Teams account.
+Next, if the connection is successful you will see a box labeled **"Post a message (V3)"**, click on that.
+Next to select **"Team"** and **"Channel"**, click on the cross(X) button at the right side of these two fields to open up the drop down menu for available Teams and Channels in a MS Teams account.
 If you cant see your "Team" and "Channel", goto step 1, there might be problem with authentication.

 ![designer_image](./images/logicappdesigner.jpg)